alan-turing-institute/ModMon/docs/model_monitoring_instructions.md

 ```
 Where `path/to/model` is the path to the directory to be submitted to the database.
 This command runs general sanity checks
 of the metadata, database and metrics.
 To perform a more substantial check you can also pass the arguments:
-- `--create_envs` to test that any defined virtual environments can be created sucessfully.
+- `--create_envs` to test that any defined virtual environments can be created successfully.
-- `--repro_check` to verify that the command can be run successfully and the smae metrics values are reproduced.
+- `--repro_check` to verify that the command can be run successfully and the same metrics values are reproduced.
 The reproducibility
   check on `metrics.csv` is done with `repro-catalogue` (see [docs](https://repro-catalogue.readthedocs.io/en/latest/example_use.html#run-analysis))

 ### Set up a new model